onepounchman/Causal-Retionalization/rationale-causal/.ipynb_checkpoints/README-checkpoint.md

 ```

 ## Acknowledgment
-We thank the authors of [Can Rationalization Improve Robustness?](https://github.com/princeton-nlp/rationale-robustness) for their implementations of the baseline methods
+We thank the authors of [Can Rationalization Improve Robustness?](https://github.com/princeton-nlp/rationale-robustness) for their implementations